turingschool/front-end-curriculum/projects/travel-tracker.md

 ## Testing
 You should be testing the correctness of your code throughout your project.
 Each JavaScript class file in your project should have its own test file.

-Your testing suite should test all of the functionality of the application, including the following:
+Your testing suite should test:

-* Class default properties
+* Class properties
 * Class methods

-* Anything that updates class properties
+Remember to test all possible outcomes (happy/sad/etc).
+Ask yourself:
+  - What is the value of each property?
+  - Does the method return anything?
+  - Does the method update any properties?
+  - Are there different possible outcomes to test for based on different arguments being passed in?

+You are *not expected* to test:

+* DOM manipulation / DOM manipulating methods (like `document.querySelector(...)`)
+* Fetch calls

 ## Workflow
 You will want to submit PRs to your accountabilibuddy to: